Western Australia - Colonial period: 1861-1900.

 Background.

 In July 1878, an order was placed with the Crown Agents to supply Telegraph forms and Telegraph stamps.
-No legislation to authorise the use of stamps to pre-pay telegraph charges had been passed although the pre-stamped form had been issued in Victoria in 1873 and New South Wales had issued its Telegraph Stamps in 1871.
+No legislation to authorise the use of stamps to pre-pay telegraph charges had been passed although a pre-stamped form had been issued in Victoria in 1873 and New South Wales had issued its Telegraph Stamps in 1871.
 It may therefore have felt like the "proper thing to have".

 The Crown Agents had to have designs for the images on the form and for the stamps prepared and plates made.
 Pope (1979) gives details of these developments (p.
 256-7).
 The Telegraph form with the pink indicium is discussed elsewhere.